-As you come of the bend you want to kick start that rapid arm and leg motion that you produced during the first 40m.
+As you come off the bend you want to kick start that rapid arm and leg movements that you produced during the first 40m.

 It’s important from here on out that you focus on maintaining your speed and technique for as long as possible to avoid a large breakdown in sprinting form.